 rules.insert(R)

-The method addRule has the leftside of the rule to be added a s a parameter.
-It generates a Rule-object and assign its reference to R, and assigns the leftSide of R. Then it executes inner(addRule) implying that the mainpart of mkExpRule is executed.
+The method addRule has the leftside of the rule to be added as a parameter L. It generates a Rule-object and assign its reference to R, and then assigns L to the leftSide of R. Then it executes inner(addRule) implying that the mainpart of mkExpRule is executed.
 When returning from inner, the Rule R is inserted into the list of rules.

 The expression SymbolList.insertList((ExpSy,add,termSy)) may need an explanation: